xiaofan2406/simple-react-starter-kit/README.md

 ### Folders
 - `config`: webpack and babel configuration files
 - `public`: static files are not directly server by webpack like the index.html and favicon
-- `scripts`: scripts for development and production
+- `scripts`: scripts for build process and dev server
 - `src`: source files directory, processed by webpack

+### Disclosure
+- Many scripts and config are updated according to [create-react-app](https://github.com/facebookincubator/create-react-app)